Visa-free travel : Ending for Americans travelling the EU this summer?

-Visa-free Access for American Citizens
+Visa-free travel for American Citizens

 There comes a time when every citizen needs to look up to their government and question what is going on in the world.
 Recently, many American citizens have been the victims of retaliation against the American Governments polices towards immigration and visa applications.
 Myself, a loud and proud Canadian, have been verbally accosted as being a “Stupid American – go back where you came from” simply because I look and sound like my neighbors to the south.
 Once a country that could travel the world with very little in the way of restrictions, is seeing more and more of it’s people facing political backlash for the choices of it’s government.
+Visa-free travel may be affected.

 European Travel Restrictions

-On the other hand, countries around the world must select each and every EU member for visa-free access.
+On the other hand, countries around the world must select each and every EU member for visa-free travel.
 According to the Reciprocity agreement, as you would imagine, requires that all countries reciprocate this privilege.

-The European Parliament has voted to end the visa-free access for American citizens within the EU and are currently waiting for the European Commission to implement the changes.
+The European Parliament has voted to end the visa-free travel for American citizens within the EU and are currently waiting for the European Commission to implement the changes.
 It is unclear how current visitors will be affected by the change, but sources say the Commission will allow for a 2 month grace period.

 The member countries requiring US-Visas are Bulgaria, Croatia, Cyprus, Poland and Romania.
-The US State department has already commented that these 5 countries do not meet the minimum standard for visa-free entrance through their borders, though the EU Commission would disagree.
+The US State department has already commented that these 5 countries do not meet the minimum standard for visa-free travel entrance through their borders, though the EU Commission would disagree.

 Canada, Australia, Brunei and Japan were also identified as having visa-restrictions on the same 5 EU member countries, but are either lifting or have lifted their visa restrictions.
 Canada has promised to have their restrictions lifted before Dec 1, 2017.

-Opposition to visa-free restrictions
+Opposition to visa-free travel restrictions

 There are many that are opposed to this turn of events.
 Terrorism in Europe has already damaged the tourism industry and such a move could further exacerbate the situation.
 By the simple act of adding a few weeks delay and a fee of $15 to obtain the visa has led opposition to believe many Americans will forgo their European plans altogether.